Claudiney-Santos/neotim/README.md

-# Ti
+# Tim

-Ti is a small terminal text editor inspired by vi.
+Tim is a small terminal text editor inspired by ti.
 It is a toy project, but it already supports the core editing loop: normal mode, insert mode, visual selection, movement, saving, quitting, undo, and basic yank/delete/paste operations.